Sitecore/Sitecore.Pathfinder/docs/walkthroughs/HelloWorld/README.md

                 Text: Hello from Pathfinder
 ```

-Copy an image file named Pathfinder.png to the /items/master/sitecore/media library/ directory.
-Pathfinder will upload the image automatically.
+Copy an image file named `Pathfinder.png` to the `/items/master/sitecore/media library/` directory.
+Pathfinder will add the image to the package when it's built.

 Compile the project again and check that there are no errors.

-Install the package in the Sitecore website and check that the image has been uploaded and that the /sitecore/content/Home/HelloWorld item has
-an Image field which refers to the Pathfinder.png image.
+Install the package in the Sitecore website and check that the image has been installed and that the `/sitecore/content/Home/HelloWorld` item has an Image field which refers to the `Pathfinder.png` image.

 ## Create a layout

-Create a new layout by creating a HelloWorldLayout.cshtml file in the /view directory with the following contents:
+Create a new directory named `view` then create a new layout by creating a `HelloWorldLayout.cshtml` file in the `view` directory with the following contents:

 ```html
 @model Sitecore.Mvc.Presentation.RenderingModel